 I am keeping a batch of broilers.
 On one of my watches and observing tours to the chicken coop last week, I noticed that some of the chicken poop was red in color.
 The red color was tinted with orange color.
 Some of the droppings that had the reddish color were watery while others were firm and solid.

 My first inclination was the dreaded coccidiosis.
 Coccidiosis is responsible for 40% of flock mortalities, especially in young chicks.
 It is so common that most chicken starter feed has coccidiosis medication added as a preventive measure.

 On doing research I realized that there are other causes of red chicken poop, other than coccidiosis.

-Red chicken poop is caused by two issues – coccidiosis and shedding of intestinal lining.
-The reddish colour may vary from red to orange to bright pink.
-It might appear to be small red strands, a single contiguous red layer or red droplets in the chicken poop.
+Red chicken poop is caused by two issues – coccidiosis and shedding of the intestinal lining.
+The reddish color may vary from red to orange to bright pink.
+It might appear to be small red strands, a single contiguous red layer, or red droplets in the chicken poop.

 Testing whether it is blood in the chicken poop.